chmouel/openstack-cgit-browse-file/README.md

 ## Usage

-Use M-x openstack-cgit-browse-file in a openstack projects (which has a gitreview file) and it will jump to the right branch and the right line.
+Use M-x `openstack-cgit-browse-file` in a openstack projects (which has a gitreview file) and it will jump to the right branch and the right line.

+Use M-x `openstack-cgit-repo-log` to jump to the log of that project.

 ## Install